• Brain atlas sensitivity

 • Aiden is a PhD student in Dr. Fang's lab.
 He is currently working on extending MMC on the GPU.

 • Ivy is a PhD student in Dr. Fang's lab.
-She is working on for advanced shape modeling in Monte Carlo simulations.
+She is working on advanced shape modeling in Monte Carlo simulations.